daliyaahmed/CW2024/README.md

     - Players must destroy 4 of each type within 60 seconds.
     - Increased user health to 10 for this challenging level.
 14. *Added Countdown Timer*: Displays a neon-styled countdown timer for Level Four (does not pause).
-15. *Added Level 4 Enemy Factory*: Handles enemy logic in Level Four.
+15. *Added Level 4 Enemy Factory*: Handles enemy logic through the factory method as one of the design patterns in Level Four.
 16. *Added Restart Window*: Displays options to restart from any level or quit the game, featuring randomized blood splatter effects.
 17. *Blood Splatter Effects*: Randomized patterns for added visual variety.
-18. *Arcade-like Font*: Implemented \"Astroz\" font for an authentic retro gaming feel.
+18. *Arcade-like Font*: Implemented "Astroz" font for an authentic retro gaming feel.
 19. *Added Sounds*:
     - Background music.
     - Shooting sound effects.
+    - Win sound effects
 20. *Confetti in Win State*: Confetti falls from the top of the screen upon victory.
+Side note,the confetti was inserted through coding them in, rather than using a video for it.
-21. *Victory Sounds*: Introduced clapping sounds to celebrate wins.
+21. *Victory Sounds*: Introduced celebratory sounds to celebrate wins.
 22. *Multiple Explosions in Lose State*: Displays 10 explosions randomly across the screen when the player loses.
+Side note, the explosions was inserted through coding them in, rather than using a video for it.
+23. *Added a Separate Input Handler**: Refactored Input Handler logic from `LevelParent` into a dedicated `GameInputHandler` class, improving code organization.

 ---